olgalupuleac/GraphAlgorithmRenderer/README.md

-# Graph algorithm visualization to debug competitive programming tasks.
+# Graph algorithm visualization for debugging competitive programming tasks

 This Visual Studio extension was developed as an additional debugging tool for graph algorithms in competitive programming problems.
 It takes a description of a graph config from the user and renders a graph.
 The graph is redrawn every time when the debugger's context is changed.